How to Use a Visualization Mod

 To save a visualization mod to the library:

-To find where in the library a visualization mod is located, open the Visualization types flyout, click the button to the right of the visualization mod, and select View in library.
+To find where in the library a visualization mod is located, open the Visualization types flyout, click to the right of the visualization mod, and select View in library.

-To save a visualization mod as a file:
+To save a visualization mod as a local file:

 5. Specify a name of the visualization mod, and a location for the file, and click Save.